Recovered video files that will not play

 If you have tried a recovery program from the web that has not returned your video files (very likely the case), do not give up.
 The CnW Recovery approach is very different and it allows for many variations of deleted files, or just general failure.
 Download the demo and try the relevant wizard for your type of video.
 Many wizard functions will display a thumbnail of videos that will be recovered successfully.
 The log also gives details of the files.

 CnW has several wizards, for each type of video.
 Although optimised for video camera memory chips, they will also recover and reconstruct video on hard drives.
+The best application to run for many cameras is CnW Recovery's GoPro Recovery program, details here.
+The licence is include with most CnW licences.

 Does Video Repair work?